Kyaukse

-Kyaukse (ကျောက်ဆည် မြို့, [tɕaʊʔ sʰɛ̀ mjo̰]) is town and capital of Kyaukse District in Mandalay Region, Myanmar.
+Kyaukse (ကျောက်ဆည် မြို့, [tɕaʊʔ sʰɛ̀ mjo̰]) is a town and the capital of Kyaukse District in Mandalay Region, Myanmar.
 Lying on the Zawgyi River, 25 miles (40 km) south of Mandalay, it is served by the Mandalay-Yangon (Rangoon) railway.
 The first Myanmar probably settled in the area about 800, and local 12th- and 13th-century inscriptions refer to Kyaukse as “the first home”.
 Remains of pagodas and old cities are found throughout the area.
 The Shwethalyaung Pagoda, built by King Anawrahta (1044–77), is located in Kyaukse.

 Kyaukse is famous for the Kyaukse elephant dance festival, and for being the home town of former dictator Senior General Than Shwe.
 The town's industrial zone is one of more than 30 across the country.

 Geography

 The surrounding area consists of a level strip running south from Mandalay along the foothills of the Shan Plateau.
 The area is located in the heart of Myanmar’s dry zone but is drained by the Panlaung and Zawgyi rivers, which were used for an ancient irrigation-canal system that predates Myanmar settlement in the area.